thehapax/bitshares.foundation/accounting.md

 It is our pleasure to now publicly announce another major step for the [BitShares Blockchain Foundation](http://bitshares.foundation) towards transparency, openness and accountability.

-Since we are in the fortunate position to have received sufficient trust from BitShares shareholders to successfully operate [multiple escrow workers](http://www.bitshares.foundation/worker), we feel the need to be as transparent as humanly possible to these shareholders as to how the funds are used.
+Since we are in the fortunate position to have received sufficient trust from BTS token holders to successfully operate [multiple escrow workers](http://www.bitshares.foundation/worker), we feel the need to be as transparent as humanly possible to these token holders as to how the funds are used.

 Thus, we started working with an accounting system that allows us to